REVIEWS & KIND WORDS FOR:

 Image of book cover titled The Hours Are Long But The Pay Is Low by Rob Miller

 “Over 300 pages, including six must read appendices, every page a treasure.
 Not just a must read, it’s the most engrossing book since Tamara Saviano's Without Getting Killed Or Caught: The Life and Music of Guy Clark (2016).
-Reading it brought back a lot of memories, and gives so many backstories to the hundred or so Bloodshot albums that you would have to pry from my cold, dead hands.”
+Reading it brought back a lot of memories, and gives so many backstories to the hundred or so Bloodshot albums that you would have to pry from my cold, dead hands.”—-NO DEPRESSION

 “Hits that magic combination of total behind-the-scenes access, coming-of-age wonderment, relatable music lover energy and some really entertaining and descriptive language."—-Selena Ferguson, Chicago Sun-Times contributor